ACL Knee Surgery in Raleigh, NC

 How is an ACL tear diagnosed?

-Dr. Dare understands the importance of getting to know his patients prior to recommending a treatment or surgery.
+Dr. Dare understands the importance of getting to know his patients prior to recommending treatment or surgery.
 During your consultation, he will spend time thoroughly going through your medical history and symptoms as well as conducting a comprehensive physical exam.
 Often, Dr. Dare is able to diagnose an ACL tear using these methods alone.
 However, to rule out other conditions and to measure the severity of your ACL tear, he may recommend undergoing an imaging test as well.
 This may include:

 - MRI scans